 Many people planning a move to Ann Arbor anticipate living downtown.
-They envision walking to work, walking into town for coffee or dinner on a whim, or a night out partying then walking home to a house on the west site or an in-town loft.
-Leave the car in the driveway or maybe get rid of one or both cars.
+They envision walking to work, walking into town for coffee or dinner on a whim, or a night out partying, then walking home to a house on the west side or an in-town loft.
+Leaving the car in the driveway or maybe getting rid of one or both cars.

 Ann Arbor is on the right side of many trends that will keep it growing steadily.
 It’s a community that will thrive during a recession.
 With that guarantee comes higher and higher housing prices.
 Ann Arbor homes and condos walkable to downtown Ann Arbor are simply more expensive.